Study and Travel Abroad

-Students routinely report that studying abroad was one of the most valuable experiences of their lives.
-It is a time of growth and change in many areas: academic, professional, personal, and inter-cultural.
-Students report that studying abroad provided them with increased problem solving skills, better foreign language abilities, new professional contacts, more independence, an enhanced awareness and appreciation of their home culture, and a stronger interest in and appreciation for other cultures.
+Students routinely report that international experiences during college were the most valuable and transformative of their lives.
+These are times of growth and change in many areas: academic, professional, personal, and intercultural.
+Students report that studying, traveling or working abroad provided them with increased problem-solving skills, improved foreign language proficiency, and led to new professional contacts, more independence, an enhanced awareness and appreciation of their home culture, and a stronger interest in and appreciation for other cultures.
 In all of these ways, study and travel abroad reflect all of the key elements of “experiential learning” at its best.